paulinho-16/MEIC-ASSO/docs/authentication.md

 ### GET `/authentication`

 This example route was created in order to test the authentication.
 It will return a json response with a message field whose value will depend on the status code.
-On success, the id of the authenticated user is returned, otherwise an error message is returned.
+On success, the response will include the id of the authenticated user, otherwise an error message is returned.
-The following responses may be returned:
+The following responses may occur:
 - 200 if the request was made with a valid token
     - The message returns the id of the authenticated user (i.e: 1 )
 - 403 if no token was provided